Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

-Quick question: is your product really what your users need?
+Here’s a question for you – is your product really what your users need?

-In reality, you need to look at your product management metrics as well to see how well your product is doing.
+In reality, you need to look at your product management metrics and KPIs as well to see how well your product is doing.

 We’ve got a list of product metrics sourced from experts to help you better evaluate your product’s performance.
 In fact, we talked to 37 pros who sell digital products and services to unpack the product metrics they track.